 Tail twitching and chin rubbing are two ways cats communicate with body language.
 Here’s what they might mean.

 As with dogs, the tail can signal a cat’s intentions.
 If a dog wags their tail, it often means they’re happy or excited.
 This is not always true with a cat, and they’ve perfected various tail twitches to carry different messages.

 An upright tail that flips forward over the cat’s back is in a neutral, welcoming position.
 The cat is happy to see you.
 This posture can also signal indecision.
-The cat hasn’t decided what his next move will be.
+The cat hasn’t decided what their next move will be.

 This is a ploy designed to make an aggressor go away.
-If you see a stray cat with a rapidly twitching or moving tail, it is best to stay away from him for your own safety.
+If you see a stray cat with a rapidly twitching or moving tail, it’s best to stay away from them for your own safety.

 Another aspect of feline body language is chin rubbing or head butting.
-These actions make cat owners smile because they signal a happy, affectionate cat.
+These actions make cat parents smile because they signal a happy, affectionate cat.

-A person can’t smell the scent but another cat can, and this marking behavior is like leaving messages for other cats wherever you go.
-A cat uses pheromones to attract a mate, define territory, promote comfort and let other cats know where he’s been.
+A person can’t smell the scent, but another cat can, and this marking behavior is like leaving messages for other cats wherever they go.
+A cat uses pheromones to attract a mate, define territory, promote comfort, and let other cats know where they’ve been.

 Cats may not be able to speak our human language, but they sure can say a lot just with their body language.